gregcaporaso/microbiogeo/doc/notes/permanova.rst

 **Description:**

 This test uses the `SEX` category as a negative control.
-We expect there to be less clustering due to previous analysis done on the Whole Body dataset.
+We don't expect there to be significant differences based on sex due to previous analysis done on the Whole Body dataset.

 **Command:** ::